-Band Title Title Criteria % of NI A Belfast Metropolitan Urban area 169 33.80 В Derry Urban Area 21 4.20 с Large Town 18,000 or more and under 75,000 56 11.20 D Medium town 10,000 or more and under 18,000 36 7.20 E Small town 4,500 or more and under 10,000 40 8.00 F Intermediate settlement 2,250 or more and under 4,500 9 1.80 G Village 1,000 or more and under 2,250 15 3.00 н Small village / hamlet/dispersed Settlements of less than 1,000 154 30.80 Total 500 100.00
+Band Title Criteria No of LSBS responses % of NI А Belfast Metropolitan Urban area 169 33.80 В Derry Urban Area 21 4.20 с Large Town 18,000 or more and under 75,000 56 11.20 D Medium town 10,000 or more and under 18,000 36 7.20 Е Small town 4,500 or more and under 10,000 40 8.00 F Intermediate settlement 2,250 or more and under 4,500 9 1.80 G Village 1,000 or more and under 2,250 15 3.00 н Small village / hamlet/dispersed Settlements of less than 1,000 154 30.80 Total 500 100.00

-Table 4: Distribution of Unweighted LSBS responses for Northern Ireland byNISRA urban-rural classification
+Table 4: Distribution of Unweighted LSBS responses for Northern

+Ireland by NISRA urban-rural classification

 There are 500 LSBS responses for Northern Ireland (3.1% of total LSBS records).
 The IDBR identifies 68,085 businesses operating in Northern Ireland in March 2015, so the LSBS accounts for 0.72 per cent of the total population (NIRSA, 2016).
 NIRSA (2015) recommends defining Bands A-E, as listed in Table 4, as urban and bands F to H as rural.
 Following this approach, 178 responses can be classified as rural (36 per cent) and 322 as urban (64 per cent).
-The analysis of the IDBR for Northern Ireland does not provide a breakdown according to NISRA's urban-rural classification, so it is difficult to assess the spatial representativeness of the LSBS's Northern Ireland, located in small towns, which are classified as urban according to the NISRA approach, but if situated in England and Wales would be recoded as rural following the ONS definition.
+The analysis of the IDBR for Northern Ireland does not provide a breakdown according to NISRA's urban-rural classification, so it is difficult to assess the spatial representativeness of the LSBS's Northern Ireland sample (NISRA, 2016).
+There are 40 responses from businesses in Northern Ireland, located in small towns, which are classified as urban according to the NISRA approach, but if situated in England and Wales would be recoded as rural following the ONS definition.

-2.2 Rural representativeness and business profile in the LSBS sample such BEIS weights the sample to correct for this imbalance (BIS, 2016).
+2.2 Rural representativeness and business profile in the LSBS sample

+To be able to adequately draw conclusions about medium sized businesses, the LSBS over-represents larger SMEs and under-represents microbusinesses and as such BEIS weights the sample to correct for this imbalance (BIS, 2016).
 The sample and subsequent adjustment were designed to provide national representative coverage of SMEs, and not for representativeness of the rural business population.
 This provided a challenge as to whether to incorporate additional rural weightings to ensure representative rural spatial analysis.
 However, in order to further adjust the sample to provide representative rural coverage, benchmarks against existing comparable data were needed.
 Whilst previous surveys provide this for some geographies and subsets, they are not comprehensive.
 As a result, the decision was taken to use the national weightings employed for the main LSBS analysis.
 This enables comparison and simplifies the interpretation of the rural analysis, but comes with the caveat that it may not accurately represent the UK rural business population.
 The size of the dataset reduces this concern, and the subsequent PSM analysis effectively controls for any bias this might introduce.